Cadillac V8 engine: Cadillac use of non-Cadillac V8s

-Fleetwood (RWD)/Deville (RWD)/Brougham (RWD)
+RWD Fleetwood, Seville, and Brougham

-The 1976 through 1979 Seville was only available with Oldsmobile engines.
-(The engine was "marketed" as a Cadillac engine and was exclusive to the Cadillac product line, but was in reality produced by the Oldsmobile division).
-Buyers were able to choose between 350 gas and 350 diesel versions.
-From 1982 to 1985, all rear-wheel drive Cadillacs (except for the limousines) could be ordered with the 350 cuin Oldsmobile LF9 Diesel V8.
-In fact, for most of its life, the 1980-1985 version of Cadillac's Seville came standard with Oldsmobile's V8 diesel, with the gas engine being a no-cost option.
+The engine in the 1976–1979 Seville was "marketed" as a Cadillac engine and was exclusive to the Cadillac product line, but was in reality produced by the Oldsmobile division.
+Buyers were able to choose between 350 gasoline and 350 diesel versions.
+From 1982 to 1985, all rear-wheel-drive Cadillacs (except for the limousines) could be ordered with the 350 cuin Oldsmobile LF9 Diesel V8.
+In fact, for most of its life, the 1980–1985 version of Cadillac's Seville came standard with Oldsmobile's V8 diesel, with the gasoline engine being a no-cost option.

-From 1986 to 1990, the rear-wheel drive Cadillac Brougham used a carbureted 307 cuin Oldsmobile V8 (replacing the Cadillac HT-4100).
-In 1990 a 175 hp, fuel-injected small-block 350 cuin Chevrolet L05 V8 (became a Regular Production Option (RPO) when the towing package was selected.
-In 1991 the Oldsmobile 307 was replaced with a 305 cuin throttle body fuel-injected small-block Chevrolet L03 V8 - same powerplant used in Chevrolet's Caprice and C/K light trucks).
-In 1993 the 180 hp 350 cuin L05 V8 became standard in the newly renamed Cadillac Fleetwood.
-In 1994 the L05 was replaced with an iron headed small-block Chevrolet Corvette LT1 V8 with 260 hp, which the Fleetwood used until discontinued at the end of the 1996 model year.
+From 1986 to 1990, the rear-wheel-drive Cadillac Brougham used a carbureted 307 cuin Oldsmobile V8 (replacing the Cadillac HT-4100).
+In 1990, a 175 hp, fuel-injected small-block 350 cuin Chevrolet L05 V8 was available for Brougham models equipped with the towing package.
+In 1991, the Oldsmobile 307 was replaced with a 305 cuin throttle body fuel-injected small-block Chevrolet L03 V8, which was also found in Chevrolet's Caprice, C/K light trucks, and G-series vans.
+In 1993, the 180 hp 350 cuin L05 V8 became standard in the newly-renamed Cadillac Fleetwood.
+In 1994, the L05 was replaced with an iron-headed small-block Chevrolet Corvette LT1 V8 with 260 hp, which the Fleetwood used until discontinued at the end of the 1996 model year.

+Escalade

-With the introduction of the Escalade to the Cadillac lineup, the small-block Chevrolet L31 V8 (Vortec 5700) was used, as it was part of the Chevy truck line on which the Escalade was based.
-In 2001, the newly redesigned 2002 Escalade picked up the performance version of the 6.0 L Generation III series engine (RPO code LQ9) although the regular length 2002-2005 Escalade 2wd used the 5.3-liter LM7 version of the Generation III series engine.
-From 2007-2014, all gas-only Cadillac Escalades have been equipped with Generation IV 6.2L engines.
-This new engine option is shared with the GMC Yukon/Yukon XL Denali.
-Escalade Hybrids used a 6.0-liter version of the Generation IV series engine.
-Since 2015, gas-powered Escalades have used Generation V 6.2L engines.
-The Escalade-V uses a supercharged version of the 6.2-liter Gen V engine, the LT4.
+With the introduction of the Escalade to the Cadillac lineup, the small-block Chevrolet L31 V8 (Vortec 5700) was used, as it was part of the C/K truck line on which the Escalade was based.
+In 2001, the newly-redesigned 2002 Escalade used the performance version of the 6.0 L Generation III series engine (RPO code LQ9), although the regular length 2002–2005 Escalade 2WD used the 5.3-liter LM7 version of the Generation III series engine.
+From 2007 to 2014, all Cadillac Escalades were equipped with the Generation IV 6.2L engine, which was also used in the GMC Yukon Denali, while hybrid models used a 6.0-liter version of the Generation IV series engine.
+Since 2015, gasoline-powered Escalades have used the Generation V 6.2L engine, with the Escalade-V using a supercharged version known as the LT4.